Skip to Content

 Redirect the customer

-Send your customer to the hosted_url returned in the response:
+Send your customer to the checkout_url returned in the response:

 client.js

-// After receiving the hosted URL from your server
+// After receiving the checkout URL from your server

 The customer will:

-1. Connect their wallet (Exodus, Grateful, MetaMask, Phantom, etc.)
+1. Connect their wallet (Exodus, MetaMask, Phantom, etc.)

 2. Pick the chain to subscribe on (out of supported_chains)